thedylone/laffey-bot/README.md

 ping_role
 > int: the ID of the role the bot will ping

+feeder_embed_image
+> str[]: list of urls for the feeder embed image. the bot will randomly choose 1 from the list each time.

+feeder_msg
+> str[]: list of messages for the feeder embed. the bot will randomly choose 1 from the list each time.

 ### .env
 BOT_TOKEN
 > place your Discord Application token in here